Devops-Hackthon-May-25/Theme03-Terraform-Challange/Task1-Create_Resources/README.md

 - Deploy a web server (EC2 in AWS / VM in Azure)
 - Set up an ALB (AWS) / Load Balancer (Azure)
 - Ensure the web server is accessible via the load balancer
+- Please use the given index.html
+- Please use us-east-1 region for AWS and eastus location for Azure

 #### Deliverables: